 Grab your opportunity to, mention some unique, non-work related passion that will interest the interviewer consider you as part of the team.
-Interviews and eventual job offering happen at the cost of organization’s time and resources hence they will go their lengths to determine if you are the right fit.
+Interviews and eventual job offering happen at the cost of an organization’s time and resources.
+Hence, they will go their lengths to determine if you are the right fit.
 Articulate your way to employment with enthusiasm and positive interaction.

 It is not a sin to be nervous hence, let the conversation take a natural course.
 Else you may end steering it towards your weakness.
 Unless you believe you are the right candidate it will be difficult to convince the interviewer(s).